NanoComp/meep/doc/docs/Parallel_Meep.md

 # Parallel Meep
 ---

 Meep supports [distributed-memory](https://en.wikipedia.org/wiki/Distributed_memory) parallelism via [MPI](https://en.wikipedia.org/wiki/Message_Passing_Interface).
 This allows it to scale up from single multi-core machines to multi-node [clusters](https://en.wikipedia.org/wiki/Computer_cluster) and [supercomputers](https://en.wikipedia.org/wiki/Supercomputer), and to work on large problems that may not fit into the memory of one machine.
 Meep simulations can use hundreds of processors, if necessary.
 Of course, your problem must be sufficiently large in order to [benefit from many processors](FAQ.md#should-i-expect-linear-speedup-from-the-parallel-meep).
-(Note: it is *not* possible to run a parallel simulation from within a notebook environment.)
+(Note that it is *not* possible to run a parallel simulation from within a notebook environment.)

 [TOC]